 On entering the building that houses the Constitutional Court, an elegant staircase leads up to the first floor, where the rooms have been preserved in their original state and are now listed as a historical monument.
 The offices of the president and the vice-president, as well as the main courtroom, in which the Constitutional Court holds is public hearings, are located on this floor.
 A meeting room for the members of the Constitutional Court is also accommodated there.
 In the foyer of the courtroom, the president’s press briefings are held at regular intervals.

 The judges, the clerks of the Court and the administrative staff have their offices on the upper floors.
-The library and an event centre equipped for conferences and public functions are located on the fifth floor.
+The consulting room for the members of the Constitutional Court, the library and an event centre equipped for conferences and public functions are located on the fifth floor.

 Since autumn 2020, the building of the Constitutional Court has been flagged not only with the flags of the European Union and the Republic of Austria, but also with the flag of the federal state (Land) that presides over the Federal Council.
 This is intended to symbolically express the specific position of the Constitutional Court as a joint organ of the Federation and the federal states (Länder) ("bracket that unites the dualistic construction of the Federation and the Länder into a higher unity": AB 991 BlgKNV) at the seat of the Court.